Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Travancore suburb has one of Australia's highest incomes.
-Its median income is $70,309 and average income is $90,737.
-In contrast, Greater Melbourne's median income is $57,688 with an average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Travancore are approximately $76,109 (median) and $98,223 (average) as of September 2025.
-Census data shows individual earnings rank at the 81st percentile nationally ($1,027 weekly), but household income ranks lower at the 46th percentile.
-In Travancore, 38.2% of the population (1,146 individuals) fall within the $1,500 - 2,999 income range, similar to metropolitan regions where 32.8% occupy this range.
-Housing affordability pressures are severe, with only 82.7% of income remaining, ranking at the 46th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Travancore suburb has one of the highest incomes in Australia.
+The median income is $70,309 and the average income is $90,737.
+This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Travancore would be approximately $76,109 (median) and $98,223 (average) as of September 2025.
+Census data reveals individual earnings are at the 81st percentile nationally ($1,027 weekly), though household income ranks lower at the 46th percentile.
+The data shows that 38.2% of Travancore's population falls within the $1,500 - 2,999 income range, reflecting patterns seen in the metropolitan region where 32.8% similarly occupy this range.
+Housing affordability pressures are severe, with only 82.7% of income remaining after housing costs, ranking at the 46th percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income